What is a Reed Switch?

 A controller acts like a hub in the lighting system.
 It receives signals from the reed sensors, and acts on those signals by turning on or off the output.

-Firstly the Reed Sensor contacts open when a magnet is removed from their presence.
-This would have the effect of turning off the lights as the door was opened.
+Firstly the Reed Sensor contacts close when a magnet is placed next to it.
+This would have the effect of turning the light on with the door closed and turning it off when the door was opened.

 Secondly the contacts are not designed for the current that the LED strips require and the lifespan would be quite short as the contacts would soon fuse in a closed position.